aryanj1412/mapf-optimization-project/ICTS Approach/Readme.md

 The first feasible combination found corresponds to the optimal joint solution.

-⚙️ Key Innovations
+## Key Innovations
-1️⃣ Two-Level Search Decomposition
+1️⃣ Two-Level Search Decomposition:

 Reduces complexity by decoupling cost generation from path feasibility.

 Each agent is planned independently in the low-level search.

-2️⃣ Lazy Cost Expansion
+2️⃣ Lazy Cost Expansion:

 Expands only one agent’s cost by +1 at each tree level.

 Avoids exhaustive enumeration of the exponential joint space.

-3️⃣ Collision-Free Path Combination
+3️⃣ Collision-Free Path Combination:

 Uses incremental backtracking to combine per-agent paths.

 Checks both vertex and edge conflicts.

-⚔️ Performance Characteristics
+## Performance Characteristics
 ✅ Strengths

 Optimality: Always returns the minimal-sum-of-costs solution.